 In my creative practice I examine identity, queer experience, bodies, grief, and public/private spheres.
-I write short fiction, creative non-fiction, essays, poetry, and hybrid works incorporating materials, art, and photography.
+I write short creative non-fiction, short stories, poetry, and hybrid works incorporating materials, art, and photography.
 My writing appears in InDaily, The Conversation, Westerly, Voiceworks, Archer, and Babyteeth, amongst others.
 My work was shortlisted for the Rachel Funari Prize for Fiction 2021 and highly commended in the AAWP/Westerly Magazine Life Writing Prize 2022.

 In my research I explore fragmented life narratives of grief and trauma.
 I look at material objects and personal possessions as part of storytelling about loss.
 As a practice-led researcher my research and writing inform one another and I enjoy exploring links between academic and creative work.
 While I research personal archives and cardboard boxes, much of my research is about thinking outside and beyond 'the box' and asking questions about materiality and reality, personhood and objectification, creative flow and creative paralysis.
 Such work has been published in a/b: Auto/Biography Studies and Life Writing.
 I'm also an active member of the Life Narrative Lab.

-Bio for professional use:
+Bio for professional & academic use:

 Bio for creative use: